megazoor/scandipwa-localsetup/local-setup/linux.md

     alias frontlogs="docker-compose logs -f --tail=100 frontend"
     ```

+    5.3) If you have pasted the above commands in ~/.bashrc and saved the file you then need to run source in order for your linux OS to recognize the changes made.

+    ```bash
+    $ source ~/.bashrc
+    ```

-    Those aliases are required to have all services available at all times.
+    The above aliases are required to have all services available at all times.
 Otherwise, if just using `docker-compose` only services defined in `docker-composer.yml` will be available.
 Understand what services are available at all by reading [this part of our documentation](https://docs.scandipwa.com/#/docker/03-services?id=list-of-available-services).

 6. Make sure you have a valid Magento 2 `COMPOSER_AUTH` set.
 This is an environment variable set on your host machine.
 To test if it is set, use: